WELCOME TO SCHUBERT WINES

-After fermentation and maceration the content of the tank with young wine and the berry skins is then gently transferred to the wine-press without any pumps but by hand and stainless steel buckets.
+After fermentation and maceration the young wine and the berry skins are then gently transferred to the wine press without any pumps but by hand and with stainless steel buckets.
 Only a very light pressing is applied to the skins and the young wine is transferred straight away to French oak barriques where it matures, depending on the grape variety, for 16-48 months before bottling.

 All grapes are selected for a second time in the winery to sort out any bunches not up to quality standards.
 The grapes then are lifted as whole bunches into the press to allow a gentler pressing and to avoid as much solids as possible.